Real talk about Real issues and ideas surrounding Real Estate. Fresh, frank and fun to read.

 One such awakening moment was the decision to move home to Nova Scotia after being away for a decade.
 I had thought my fortune and fame (and happiness) hinged upon living somewhere more opportunistic, and the east coast of Canada could not provide that.
 The realization then had a little bit to do with coming to terms with a partner that wasn't right for me, but much more in seeing that opportunity doesn't reveal itself to you, nor does it depend on your external circumstances.
 In fact the revealing must be done yourself.
 Whether that means you do the digging and sifting to find it, or perhaps you have to take chances and allow yourself to be exposed to reveal what you are ultimately capable of as an individual.

-first home a few years before and were working diligently at making it our own as it was a bit of a fixer-upper.
+A more recent turning point was during what could have been a completely devastating moment in my life.
+My partner (now husband) and I had purchased out first home a few years before and were working diligently at making it our own as it was a bit of a fixer-upper.
 While preparing for bed we heard something strange and realized we needed to call the fire department, there were tendrils of smoke wisping from the eves of the house.

 We couldn't have imagined how significant it would turn out to be.
 As we stood wide-eyed in the snowbank late at night in November and watched helplessly as thick, black smoke billowed from the four corners of the roof, I realized that I wasn't doing what I wanted to be doing on a daily basis.
 I wasn't completely fulfilled at my job (although I enjoyed it), I had been putting off a dream I had been fantasizing about since we bought the house.
 The next day I decided that I wasn't going back to my old job, I was going to take this time while the house was being rebuilt to invest in myself and get my real estate licence.